Marzēaḥ: In the mythology

 Among the Ugaritic poems, one text deals with El sacrifices his hunting haul, and invites other deities to the feast while encouraging them to drink and become intoxicated.
 Meat, bread and wines are served.
 Yariḫ "moon" in the form of a dog, who was not originally invited, is welcomed by El who recognizes him, but another figure – whose name is not mentioned – is beaten by El who did not recognize him, and it appears that Anat and Astarte are aiding him and preparing weapons.
-El is then described "seating in his marzēaḥ" (yṯb b mrzḥh), and becomes drunk.
+El is then described "sitting in his marzēaḥ" (yṯb b mrzḥh), and becomes drunk.
 A character named ḥby, who has horns and a tail, mocks El's uncontrolled excesses.
 The text is damaged from this point onward.
 El gets drunk in his grief in a text from the Baʿal Cycle as well, but the tablet is very damaged and no new information about the marzēaḥ can be learned from it.

 In the Tale of Aqhat, after Aqhat's death, a series of tablets called "Rapiʾūma Texts" is introduced.
 The Rapiʾūma (who are related to the underworld) are invited to a feast by ỉl mrzʿy (the master of the marzēaḥ ceremony, whose name means "the marzēaḥic god" or "the god of the marzēaḥ"), who is possibly Danel himself, to his house.
 After a week, the Rapiʾūma arrive at the threshing floors and orchards of Danel, and he offers them summer fruits.
 The Rapiʾūma and Danel sacrifice a lamb, and possibly other sacrifices.
 The mourning ceremony is held for Baʿal, probably to help him after a defeat in one of his wars.
 The Rapiʾūma were called for their ability to contact the dead and see the future, and Anat attends the ceremony as well, and holds the hands of Danel (although she murdered his son Aqhat).
 Aqhat is conjured by the Rapiʾūma, and they imply that Danel will not be abandoned again.
 The Rapiʾūma, now described as ġzrm (heroes in war), are asked to bless the name of El, and sacrifice cattle, sheep or rams, calves, and young goat.
 Then comes the sentence k ksp lʿbrm zt ḫrṣ lʿbrm k š, which was interpreted by A. Horon as "for silver is to the ʿbrm – olive, gold to the ʿbrm – indeed lamb".
 The ʿbrm are the Rapiʾūma, who get the fruit of the land.
 The Rapiʾūma got drunk with Danel for seven days, and in the seventh day Baʿal probably arrives; the rest of the texts are damaged and illegible.

 The Rapiʾūma were summoned on real occasions as well, as indicated in the accession ritual of Ammurapi, which was compared to the Mesopotamian Kispu ritual) in which the Rapiʾūma were summoned and received sacrifices.